| News | Drivers

 Share your EV

 Many of us drive the same routes time and again when travelling to work, the school drop-off, and weekly rituals such as evening classes and the gym.
-Why not consider a car-pool with friends, family members and colleagues?
-By making your commute more collaborative, you will not only be saving money, but you can also reduce the footprint of driving an EV by cutting down on the number of trips you are taking.
+Why not consider a car-share with friends, family members and colleagues?

 With clear instructions on our chargers, multiple payment methods available, and our Driver Portal to show charger location, individuals charging on the Mer network can be confident that driving an EV is a hassle-free and reliable experience.

-Find out more about charging with Mer.
+Find out more about EV fleet charging with Mer.